The Designers Institute runs many initiatives throughout the year to celebrate the achievements of the design community.

 DINZ Student Council Interviews

 Every designer’s career journey contains valuable lessons for students looking to their own futures.
-Our Student Council interview leading New Zealand designers and gain valuable insights into how they got to where they are.
+Our Student Council interview leading Aotearoa New Zealand designers and gain valuable insights into how they got to where they are.

 DINZ Student Council Podcast